Assay & Application Notes

 Figure 1: Surface plot of absorbance measurement at 492 nm across different wells in a 96-well plate with XTT assay

-The obtained results show a uniform distribution of absorbance measurement across the 96-well plate, with a significantly low standard deviation (SD) of 1.2 %.
-This is well within the expected range for cell-based assays considering inherent factors that might affect variability in different wells, such as the number and growth conditions of cells per well or edge effects (6).
-Also, no outliers were detected, signifying consistent absorbance measurements, and highlighting low well-to-well detection variability in Absorbance 96 for measuring absorbance kinetics across the whole 96-well plate.
+The results show a uniform distribution of absorbance measurement across the 96-well plate, with a significantly low standard deviation (SD) of 1.2 %.
+This is well within the expected range for cell-based assays, considering inherent factors that might affect variability in different wells, such as the number and growth conditions of cells per well or edge effects (6).
+Also, no outliers were detected, signifying consistent absorbance measurements and highlighting low well-to-well detection variability in Absorbance 96 for measuring absorbance kinetics across the whole 96-well plate.
 Accurate measurement in a cell-based assay is crucial, particularly when employing various experimental conditions and seeding cells in a 96-well plate.
-And minimizing well-to-well variability becomes key to enhancing measurement accuracy.
+Minimizing well-to-well variability becomes critical to enhancing measurement accuracy.

 Measuring XTT assay kinetics

-Prior to progressing with subsequent evaluation steps, the determination of optimal cell seeding density was crucial to ensure XTT assay validity and measurement accuracy.
-So, L−929 cells were seeded in a 96−well plate at different densities ranging from 1.000 and 100.000 cells per well.
+Before progressing with subsequent evaluation steps, determining optimal cell seeding density was crucial to ensure XTT assay validity and measurement accuracy.
+So, L−929 cells were seeded in a 96−well plate at different densities ranging from 1.000 to 100.000 cells per well.
 Subsequently, the cells were incubated at 37°C for 24 hours to promote adhesion.
 Following the incubation period, XTT was added to quantify the metabolic activity of the cells.
 The plate was then inserted into Absorbance 96, and absorbance kinetics were monitored over 4 hours to determine the optimal incubation time and cell seeding density for the XTT assay (Fig. 2).
 3E+04 cells were chosen per well because of the best signal-to-noise ratio with a simultaneous almost linear slope over the entire incubation period.

 Figure 2: Kinetic analysis of XTT metabolization over time with different cell densities